mgale694/repogen/README.md

 # 🧰 repogen

 **repogen** is a Rust-based command-line tool that automates the creation of new GitHub repositories — both remotely and locally.
+OAuth provides the **best user experience** with fully interactive setup:

+1. Run `repogen init` or `repogen init --auth`
+2. Select **"OAuth Login (Browser)"** (default option)
+3. Follow the interactive guide to create a GitHub OAuth App (~2 minutes, one-time)
+4. Enter your OAuth App's Client ID when prompted
+5. Authenticate via browser
-Instead of manually creating a repository on GitHub and then linking it with `git init`, `repogen` handles everything in one go.
+6. Done!
+Future authentications just need browser approvalof manually creating a repository on GitHub and then linking it with `git init`, `repogen` handles everything in one go.

 ---